 Day 10: We visit Myra, home of St Nicholas, famed for its near-complete Roman theatre and superb rock-hewn tombs.
 Walking through its port, Andriake, we discover a giant cistern and granary built by the Emperor Hadrian, as well as an ancient synagogue and a huge purple-dye workshop.

-Day 11: We return westwards, travelling along the sunken Byzantine city of Kekova to romantic Kale, a tiny fishing village built upon the ruins of ancient Simena and surrounded by its cemeteries of sarcophagi and rock-cut tombs.
+Day 11: We return westwards, to Üçağız a tiny fishing village built upon the ruins of ancient Simena and surrounded by its cemeteries of sarcophagi and rock-cut tombs.
 The Ottoman castle, built upon an ancient citadel, offers superb views across the region.

-Day 12: We set off for the picturesque resort of Kalkan.
+Day 12: We cruise along the shore of the sunken ancient city on Kekova island then set off for the picturesque harbour tour of Kalkan.
 From here, we travel inland to Xanthos, occasional capital of ancient Lycia, where archaeologists have been digging for half a century.
 Great fortifications surround a vast ancient city, unusually also including part of its cemeteries, with some of the finest of all Lycian tombs.
-Among them are the extraordinarily elaborate and unusual pillar tombs – a remarkable sight.
+Among them are the extraordinarily elaborate and unusual pillar tombs and some beautifully sculptured sarcophagi.

 Day 13: We travel to Patara, initially a harbour town dependent on Xanthos, later the Roman capital of Lycia.
 Here, the sand dunes that have protected the ruins for centuries have been gradually shifted to uncover an astonishingly rich ancient city, with an enormous theatre, a vast granary, column-lined streets and its stunning Roman lighthouse, one of the oldest extant examples in the world.
-A unique highlight here is the bouleuterion, the plenary chamber of the Lycian confederation, an ancient political entity well ahead of its time.
-We meet the boat near Gemiler, having strolled past the ghost town of Levissi/Kayakoy, abandoned by its Greek inhabitants in the 1920’s.
+A unique highlight here is the bouleuterion, the plenary chamber of the Lycian confederation, an ancient political entity that helped inspire the United States Constitution.

 Day 14: After a leisurely morning given over to swimming and relaxation, we moor at Fethiye, ancient Telmessos, where we explore the monumental Temple Tombs, probably the resting places of local royalty, before ending the tour with a sumptuous farewell meal on board the boat.